BLITZSCALE: Fast and Live Large Model Autoscaling with O(1) Host Caching: Characterizing Scaling Requirements and Compute Network between Instances

-\stitle{Cache miss is common. } While accessing the host model cache can achieve low SLO violations, cache misses are common in real-world traces. {\fig{fig:motiv-cache-miss}} analyzes the number of instances scaled and cache misses encountered in the BurstGPT workload using ServerlessLLM~\cite{DBLP:journals/corr/abs-2401-14351}.
-Following its setup, we set a 5-minute keep-alive interval for the model cached at the host.
-The miss rates range from 20-46\%, depending on the time, which aligns with the numbers reported in their paper (25--60\%).
-Interestingly, many misses occur when scaling multiple instances, because involving more hosts increases the probability of cache misses.
-This indicates that minimizing cache miss penalties is especially crucial when scaling across multiple instances.
+\stitle{Loading model parameters from host memory is not effective due to misses. \,} While caching the parameters on the host CPU memory can meet the scaling speed requirement for some setups (e.g., 8\,B, 24\,B) with the fast host-GPU interconnects (256\,Gbps PCIe 4.0), cache misses are common in real-world traces, because the scarce host memory cannot support the caching all models deployed on the {\maas}. {\fig{fig:motiv-cache-miss}} presents the number of instances scaled and cache misses encountered in the BurstGPT workload using ServerlessLLM~\cite{DBLP:journals/corr/abs-2401-14351}.
+Following its setup, we set a 5-minute keep-alive interval for caching models at the host.
+The miss rates range from 20--46\%, depending on the time, which aligns with the numbers reported in ServerlessLLM's paper (25--60\%).
+Interestingly, many misses occur when scaling multiple instances, because involving more hosts increases the probability of scaling a model on a host without the cached parameters.
+Therefore, we still need accelerating scaling speed when the model parameters are not cached at the host.

-\stitle{Opportunity: compute network between instances. } First, compute networks connecting GPUs (and CPUs) have comparable or even faster speeds than host-to-GPU connections.
-As shown in {\fig{fig:gputopo}}, the inter-GPU network (RDMA) operates at 200\,Gbps, which is close to the PCIe speed (256\,Gbps) used when loading cached parameters from host CPU to GPU.
-With NVLink, these speeds can be even higher.
-More importantly, these networks are underutilized by serving. {\fig{fig:motiv-scale-speed}} (e) and (f) measures the network usage of DistServe~\cite{DBLP:conf/osdi/ZhongLCHZL0024}, a P/D disaggregated serving system that heavily transfers KVCache from prefill instances to decode instances.
-To measure peak usage, we provisioned all the GPUs for serving, use the workload traces with the maximal request rate that our clusters can serve.
-We observe that only less than 15\% of the network capacity is used.
+\stitle{Opportunity: fast and underutilized compute network. \,} First, compute networks between GPUs (and CPUs) have comparable or even faster speeds than host-to-GPU link.
+As shown in {\fig{fig:gputopo}}, the inter-GPU network (RDMA) operates at 200\,Gbps, which is close to the host-to-GPU PCIe speed (256\,Gbps).
+With NVLink, the speed is much faster.
+More importantly, these networks are underutilized during serving. {\fig{fig:motiv-scale-speed}} (e) and (f) measure the peak network usage of DistServe~\cite{DBLP:conf/osdi/ZhongLCHZL0024}, a PD disaggregated serving system that heavily utilizes the network due to KVCache transfers.
+To measure peak usage, we provisioned all the GPUs for serving, and evaluate a workload with the maximal request rate that our clusters can serve.
+Even under peak load, more than 40\% of the network capacity is free, opening up the opportunity to use the compute network for the scaling data plane.